 With frewise landscaping, you can create survivable space around your home that reduces your wildfire threat.
-Large threas should be pruned so that the lowest branches are at least 6 to 10 ft high to prevent a fire on the ground from spreading to the tree tops.
-Within the survivable space, remove flammable plants that contain mesins, oils and waxes that burn readily: ornamental junipers, yaupon holly, red cedar, and young pine.
-A list of lossflammable plants can be obtained from your local state forester, forestry office, county extension office or landscape specialist.
+Large trees should be pruned so that the lowest branches are at least 6 to 10 ft high to prevent a fire on the ground from spreading to the tree tops.
+Within the survivable space, remove flammable plants that contain resins, oils and waxes that burn readily: ornamental junipers, yaupon holly, red codar, and young pine.
+A list of lossfarmable plants can be obtained from your local state forester, forestry office, county extension office or landscape specialist.

 Although mulch helps retain soil moisture, when dry, it can become flammable.
-Mulch as well as all landscaping should be kept well watered to provision
+Mulch as well as all landscaping should be kept well watered to prevent it from becoming fire fuel.